 To book a self-guided class visit to Tropical World, download the booking form attached in the documents section and return to the email address at the bottom of the form.

 Historical re-entactment at Temple Newsam farm

-One of our most popular education sessions is Tudor re-enactment at Temple Newsam, Home Farm.
+Some of our most popular education sessions involve historical re-enactment at Temple Newsam, Home Farm.
 Dress up and find out what it was like to live in Anglo Saxon or Tudor times for a day!
 For more information on the Anglo-Saxon sessions, check out the teachers’ pack in the documents section of this page.

 Find out more about the history and wildlife of a park, nature reserve or woodland near you by booking a visit for your class with one of the Countryside Rangers.
 The Rangers run a variety of half day sessions for school classes including pond dipping, wildlife watching, bug hunting, seed gathering, guided walks and tree trails.